rezazad68/DeepSpine/README.md

 ## Material and method

 ### Dataset
-In this work we use the publickly availble spinal cord dataset (Cohen-Adad, 2019).
-The dataset contains both MRI T1w and T2W modalies for 251 subjects, which acuired from 40 different centers.
-The dataset contains high variablity in term of quality, ratio and structure.
-We follow the litreture wok and extract the average of 6 middle slide from each subject data (either T1W or Tw2) as a 2D image for the training purpose.
-Each image are then pre-processed using sample-wise normalization.
-Furthermore, We extract single pixel per vertebral disc as a ground truth mask using the manually annotated data provided by Ivadomed library.
+In this work, we use the publicly available spinal cord dataset ([Cohen-Adad, 2019](https://github.com/spine-generic/data-multi-subject#spine-generic-public-database-multi-subject)).
+The dataset contains both MRI T1w and T2W modalities for 251 subjects, which acquired from 40 different centers.
+The dataset contains high variability in terms of quality, ratio, and structure.
+We follow the literature work ([Rouhier, 2019](https://arxiv.org/pdf/2003.04387.pdf)) and extract the average of 6 middle slides from each subject data (either T1W or Tw2) as a 2D image for the training purpose.
+Each image is then pre-processed using sample-wise normalization.
+Furthermore, We extract a single pixel per vertebral disc as a ground truth mask using the manually annotated data provided by the [Ivadomed library](https://ivadomed.org/en/latest/).

 ### Data augmentation
 We only use the fliping as a data augmentation method.
 Since the model requires each vertebral disc location in different channel, we use the morphological approach to seperate the disc.
-On top of the seperated disc we apply the guassian kerne with sigma n to generate a smooth annotation (similar to Rouhier, 2019). sample of data along with its annotation is shown in the bellow figure.
+On top of the seperated disc we apply the guassian kerne with sigma n to generate a smooth annotation (similar to [Rouhier, 2019](https://arxiv.org/pdf/2003.04387.pdf)). sample of data along with its annotation is shown in the bellow figure.

 ![Diagram of the proposed method](https://github.com/rezazad68/DeepSpine/blob/main/images/proposed%20method.png)